loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 depending on the operating system because even though they might use the same assembly language, they can involve extremely different calls to the operating system.
 #todo[detta gäller även många IR språk.
 LLVM IR har tex samma problem]

+#text(fill: blue)[
+x86-64 is currently the most used instruction set in CPUs for personal computers and server architectures.
+It is an extension that was created in 2000 based on the already popular instruction set x86.
+]